My father was CIA and these are the untold stories of Washington you’ve never heard before.

 A young woman’s life is upended when she inherits a priceless portrait; uncovering dangerous connections between her father's diplomatic work and corrupt foreign governments.

-Born the youngest of twelve in Washington DC, Carol’s father was CIA during the Kennedy Administration.
-A graduate of the American Academy for Dramatic Arts in New York, she studied journalism, piano and folklore in the Midwest and holds a B.A. in creative writing and film from New School.
+ABOUT THE WRITER: Born the youngest of twelve in Washington DC, Carol Ann is a graduate of the American Academy for Dramatic Arts in New York.
+She studied journalism, piano and folklore at Indiana University, and completed her B.A. in creative writing and film at New School.
 Her poetry, published in Barrow Street Literary Journal, was awarded a National Arts Club Literary Scholarship.
 Her play, NOTHING PRIVATE, was accepted by the prestigious Soho Theatre of London's critique workshop.
 She has worked with Moscow Art Theatre, Labyrinth Theater Co, The Private Theater and at the Stella Adler Conservatory in New York.
 She is a member of the Dramatists Guild of America, Society Library New York, and Catholic Art Association in Chicago.
+Carol Ann lives in New York City.